POSE-Lab/.github/profile/README.md

 5. Run ```wsl --set-default-version 2```
 6. Set up username and password
 7. When you want to enter wsl write ```wsl``` or ```bash```.
 If you want to exit write ```exit```.
+8. If you get an error like "wsl 2 requires an update to its kernel component" then run ```wsl.exe --update```
-8. If you want to open the file explorer a directory inside the wsl write ```explorer.exe "/path/to/folder"```
+9. If you want to open the file explorer a directory inside the wsl write ```explorer.exe "/path/to/folder"```
 <!--

 **Here are some ideas to get you started:**